-UP has a well-deserved reputation for providing a sensitive response to victims of crime.
-When you contact UP, you will be offered the services of an advocate from VAVP.
-Be aware that once a report has been made to UP, they must investigate the crime.
+The University Police Department (UPD) has a well-deserved reputation for providing a sensitive response to victims of crime.
+When you contact UPD, you will be offered the services of an advocate from CVA.
 When you contact off-campus law enforcement agencies, you typically will not be offered an advocate.
-It is strongly recommended that you contact VAVP for accompaniment and advocacy through the reporting process.
+If you are reporting a sexual assault to any local law enforcement agency, the police officer will contact the Sexual Assault Services of the Crisis Center of Tampa bay to initiate the forensic exam process.
+You may find it helpful to contact an advocate in CVA for accompaniment and advocacy through the reporting process.
+Be aware that once a report has been made to UPD, they must investigate the crime.